Grauero/SocialNetwork/README.md

 Network for developers build on React/Node.

-Authenticated users can create and fill up profile with their skills, experience, education, create and like posts, write comments, and see others profiles.
+Authenticated users can create and fill up profile with their skills, experience, education, create and like posts, write comments, message other users and see their profiles.

 ## Scripts:
   - ```npm run dev``` - to launch local dev-server (client+back)